patrick-klein/script.library.integration.tool/README.md

 After updating, you may notice that you already have a local copy of one of the new staged movies.
 Rather than just removing it from staged movies, you should consider blocking it.
 If you block an item, it will not be automatically re-staged when updating directories again.

 From "View Staged Movies", select the movie you already have.
 Choose the option "Remove and block".
 That simple!
 You can block episodes and entire TV shows as well.
-Keep in mind that any metadata you've generated for items you block will be deleted from the Metadata folder.
+Keep in mind that any metadata files you've generated for items you block will be deleted from the Metadata folder.

 Sometimes when you sync a directory, items may show up that aren't actually videos.
 For example, Popcornflix includes items called "<span style="color:red">Next Page</span>", which will also be added to staged movies.
 You can block these like you would for normal content, or you can add a blocked keyword.
 Any movie, episode, or TV show that contains a blocked keyword in the title won't be automatically staged.
 You can add blocked keywords by going to "View Blocked Items" from the main menu, then choose "Add keyword" at the bottom.
 A few common keywords you might want to add are "next page" and "coming soon".